alphagov/government-service-design-manual/guides-and-toolkits/kpis/implementingtransactionsuccessmetric.md

 ##What about post launch?
 Digital analytics will be the primary method for measuring task completion rates post launch.
 Please note that this relies on extra configuration in the analytics tool.
 It will not be available by default.

-The focus of the product team’s activities will be to continually improve this by monitoring where users are dropping out of the transaction process and testing out new designs for those pages.
+The focus of the service team’s activities will be to continually improve this by monitoring where users are dropping out of the transaction process and testing out new designs for those pages.
 Completion rates will need to be piped automatically from the product’s digital analytics into the [Performance Platform](http://www.gov.uk/performance) and will be publicly available from the point of launch.

 ##Further reading
 [Available analytics tools](/handbook/96/)